Amazon cuts price of largest Kindle Fire tablet

 "Whenever we are able to create cost efficiencies like this, we want to pass the savings along to our customers," Limp said in a statement.

-Amazon launched its first Kindle Fire tablet in 2011 to compete with Apple Inc's (AAPL.O) dominant iPad and other tablets from companies such as Samsung (005930.KS) that run on Google Inc's (GOOG.O) Android operating system.
+Amazon launched its first Kindle Fire tablet in 2011 to compete with Apple Inc's dominant iPad and other tablets from companies such as Samsung that run on Google Inc's Android operating system.

 Amazon sells its devices at cost, undercutting Apple prices.
 Amazon aims to make money when customers use its tablets to buy physical and digital products from the company, such as movies, music, games and apps.